Poverty in India: Causes, Effects, Injustice & Exclusion

 If the decline in poverty went from 60% to 35% between the 1970s and the early 1990s, globalization and liberalization policies have made this trend go backwards in the 90s.

 How?
 And why?
 Weren’t the effects of joining the global market place supposed to create growth?
 Why has India lagged behind China for so long?
 What went wrong?

-Below the Indian poverty line
+Life below the Indian poverty line

 A "corrupt" poverty line

 You may be eating bread all year (or all your life) and use up your body in a few years, you may be living in a flimsy house that flies away at the first storm, and you may not have access to clean water or education: all this doesn’t matter, does it?
-If you agree it doesn't, you now have some homework to do: read this page on the definition of poverty again!

 - 50% of Indians don’t have proper shelter;